Every Protester Has a Story, Every Face Is Unforgettable (Part 2)

 Young people in Hong Kong have come to the forefront of the protests.
 (Image: Studio Incendo via Flickr)

 When asked if he was under pressure to act as a lawyer for the anti-extradition protesters, Huang Guotong replied: “Go out and do everything you can.
 The Hong Kong people today are going out to protest as everyone is looking at their conscience.”
 In the face of the disguised pressure from the police, he said: “We will not let it go; we will persist.
 If you keep me in detention for a long time, I will say that I have been here for fifteen minutes, you have to help.
 Remember, if anything happens in these fifteen minutes, I will take you to court.
-You have to tell me why I have to wait for 15 minutes, I will work it out with you so I can account for every minute spent here.”
+You have to tell me why I have to wait for fifteen minutes, I will work it out with you so I can account for every minute spent here.”

 He believes that the power of the rule of law can shine a light in the darkness: “The manifestation of the rule of law comes in the darkest hours, and then the light of the law is seen.
-I hope we can amplify these tiny rays, grow them so the light can shine on Hong Kong and highlight it as the capital of the rule of law.”
+I hope we can amplify these tiny rays, grow them so the light can shine on Hong Kong, and highlight it as the capital of the rule of law.”

 Translated by Yi Ming and edited by Helen